 It has a wide palette of products in the offer.
 It makes pretty much every kind of drum head for classic drums and other percussions, as well as various kinds of drum accessories.

 The reason is simple.
-Not only that Aquarian drum heads feature amazing quality, but the company constantly introduces new technologies and design solutions.
-Its palette of products is huge and includes not just drum heads, but all kinds of drum accessories as well.
+Not only do Aquarian drum heads feature amazing quality, but the company constantly introduces new technologies and design solutions.
+Its palette of products is huge and includes not just drum heads but all kinds of drum accessories as well.